Posted on August 23, 2013

 Federal law does not require licensing of gun owners or purchasers.

-For information about the exemption that federal law provides for certain license holders to the background check required when a firearm is purchased from a licensed dealer, see our Background Checks Policy Summary.
+For information about the exemption that federal law provides for certain license holders to the background check required when a firearm is purchased from a licensed dealer, see our summary on Background Checks Procedure.

 SUMMARY OF STATE LAWS GOVERNING LICENSING OF GUN OWNERS OR PURCHASERS7